Gaza floating pier

-The Gaza floating pier was a floating dock facility created by the U.S. military after being proposed immediately before U.S. President Biden's 2024 State of the Union Address on March 7, 2024.
-It was in use between May and July 2024.
+The Gaza floating pier was a temporary U.S. military-built floating dock facility, first proposed immediately before U.S. President Joe Biden's 2024 State of the Union Address on March 7, 2024.
+It operated between May and July 2024.

-It was constructed by U.S. military forces based on ships offshore of the Gaza Strip, then connected to the shore by causeway, to enable the delivery of maritime cargo for humanitarian assistance to Gaza.
-The unloading point joined the Netzarim Corridor.
-The World Food Programme was responsible for receiving and distributing the aid.
+Constructed by U.S. military forces based on ships offshore of the Gaza Strip and linked to the shore by a causeway, the pier was designed to enable the delivery of maritime cargo for humanitarian assistance to Gaza.
+The unloading point joined the Israeli-controlled Netzarim Corridor, with the World Food Programme overseeing the aid's receipt and distribution.

-President Biden stated that Israel "must also do its part."
+U.S. President Joe Biden stated that Israel "must also do its part."
 He noted, "Humanitarian assistance cannot be a secondary consideration or a bargaining chip.
 Protecting and saving innocent lives has to be a priority."

-Israel planned to inspect the humanitarian aid in Cyprus before it was shipped to the pier and again at checkpoints in Gaza once it was moved off the pier.
+Israel planned to inspect the humanitarian aid in Cyprus before it was shipped to the pier and again at Israeli checkpoints in Gaza once it was moved off the pier.
 The pier could deliver 150 trucks of aid per day.
-After its collapse, it was dismissed by Stephen Walt as an expensive PR stunt to sidestep pressuring Israel to open its border crossings.
-The United States denied allegations that Israeli forces had used the Gaza floating pier during the Nuseirat refugee camp massacre or the rescue operation.
+After its collapse, it was described by Stephen Walt as an expensive PR stunt to sidestep pressuring Israel to open its border crossings.
+The United States denied allegations that Israeli forces had used the Gaza floating pier during the Nuseirat rescue and massacre.

 At its closure announcement on July 17, the pier had been operational for 20 days, delivering 19400000 lb of aid.
 The pier had been dismantled three times because of high sea states.